bodyh93/devoted/README.md

 Add to hosts file:
 `127.0.0.1 devoted.loc`

 Install docker and docker-compose.

 Clone the project to some folder.

+Copy `.env.dist` to `.env`.
 Run terminal from that folder and:

 Run